omdevteam/om/docs_src/docs/advanced_documentation.md

     down.

-5. **end_processing_on_collection_node**: this function is executed on the collecting node when OM finished processing all data in the input stream.
+5. **end_processing_on_collection_node**: this function is executed on the collecting node when OM finishes processing all data in the data source.

     The default implementation of this function just prints a message to the console and exits, but a developer can override the default behavior.
 This function is